 History at RIC

 Early 1900s: The Russell Industrial Center was designed by renowned architect Albert Kahn, who was famous for his work on automotive factories in Detroit.
-The complex was built between 1915 and 1925 and originally served as a manufacturing facility for the Murray Body Corporation, a company that produced bodies for cars, including those for the Ford Model T and other early automobiles.
+The complex was built in 1915 and originally served as a manufacturing facility for the Murray Body Corporation, a company that produced bodies for cars, including those for the Ford Model T and other early automobiles.

 1920s-1950s: During its peak, the Russell Industrial Center was a hub of automotive production and related industries.
 As the automobile industry thrived in Detroit, so did the RIC.
 However, as the decades progressed and Detroit's economy shifted, the demand for large-scale manufacturing facilities like RIC began to decline.